KittyGiraudel/site/_posts/2019-12-31-looking-back-at-2019.md

 ---

-🤯 Early in the year, it occurred to me that the less comfortable I am with a technical topic, the more I tend to use overly complicated words when explaining it in order to convince myself I'm familiar with it.
+🤯 Early in the year, it occurred to me that the less comfortable I am with a technical topic, the more I tend to use overly complicated words when explaining it in order to convince myself I’m familiar with it.
 It took some conscious effort, but I feel like I got way better at admitting I don’t know things, or that I don’t know enough to explain them.

 ## Things I’d like to do